 Buffalo Interurban Electric Railways map, 1910

 Buffalo was at its zenith in 1910.
 As the terminus of the Erie Canal, it was a major hub of commerce and industry, and had recently hosted a World's Fair only nine years before.
 Its proximity to Niagara Falls meant that electric power was cheap and plentiful, giving it the nickname "the city of lights."
-This meant that it was cheap and easy for electric railways to develop in Western New York.

 - Printed on satin finish 80# cover stock - 220 GSM in Nashville, Tennessee.

 - Image will be printed with a border for framing.

 - If you order a framed print, it'll come in a handmade black frame.

 - Please allow five business days for production before it gets shipped out.

 - Free standard shipping within the US.

 All designs I sell here are made by me!
 If there's something you'd like custom-made, shoot me a message.